 This cookbook attempts to be all things to all people.
 It is a list of recipes intended for universal bodybuilding appeal.
 Yet, what is really needed is a sliding scale, which adjusts ingredients based on one’s current weight, desired rate of weight loss, etc, namely a personalized ingredients scale.

-There is no printed manual for Anabolic Cooking.
+There is no printed manual.
 I guess this package is good for an iPad or a laptop, and one could always print out the Cookbook at home.
 Still, it would have been nice to have the option of ordering a DVD or hard copy book.

 Also, no effort has been made to present the metric equivalents for the recipe ingredients.